Data Center Tiers: What Are They and Why Do They Matter?

 The Uptime Institute's Tier Certification is the independent measure through which ratings are judged.
 It determines the criteria for each tier and lists several values that collectively make up what constitutes the standards of data center tiers.
 Key factors include:

-- Technology neutral: Tiers don’t require specific technologies in order to be classified, mostly because new advanced technologies consistently disrupt the digital transformation landscape.
+Technology neutral: Tiers don’t require specific technologies in order to be classified, mostly because new advanced technologies consistently disrupt the digital landscape.

-Now we’ve gone over the purpose of data center tier ratings, let’s take a look at each individual rating and see what you can expect from each one in terms of uptime and redundancy.
+Now that we’ve gone over the purpose of data center tier ratings, let’s take a look at each individual rating and see what you can expect from each tier in terms of uptime and redundancy.

-Below are the listed data center redundancy tiers as outlined by the Uptime Institute with their data center tier classification system.
+Listed below are the data center redundancy tiers as outlined by the Uptime Institute in their data center tier classification system.

-A Tier I data center is the lowest-rated tier.
-It’s above putting a stack of servers in a closet in your office, but as far as performance goes, Tier I is at the bottom of what you can get from data center tiers.
+A tier I data center is the lowest-rated.
+It’s above putting a stack of servers in a closet in your office, but as far as performance goes, tier I is at the bottom of what you can get from data center tiers.

-This is because a data center adhering to Tier I standards can only guarantee an uptime of 99.671% and lacks IT equipment that supports redundancy.
+This is because a data center adhering to tier I standards can only guarantee an uptime of 99.671% and lacks IT equipment that supports redundancy.
 While this sounds fairly impressive from a percentage standpoint, it actually equates to over a full day of downtime on an annual basis.

 Redundancy is a process in which components critical to the functioning of the data center are duplicated and kept as backups and fail-safes should an issue occur.
 The primary function of redundancy is to improve the reliability of the data center.